skalarproduktraum/phd-thesis/chapters/bionictracking.md

-# track2track: Eye Tracking for Cell Tracking
+# Bionic Tracking: Using Eye Tracking for Cell Tracking

 \alreadypublished{The work presented in this chapter has been done in collaboration with Kyle I.S.
-Harrington (University of Idaho, Moscow) and Raimund Dachselt (TU Dresden), and is currently being prepared for publication as:}{\textbf{Günther, U.}, Harrington, K.I.S., Dachselt, R., Sbalzarini, I.F.: \emph{track2track}: Using Eye Tracking for Cell Tracking in VR.}
+Harrington (University of Idaho, Moscow) and Raimund Dachselt (TU Dresden), and has been submitted to BioImageComputing at ECCV 2020:}{\textbf{Günther, U.}, Harrington, K.I.S., Dachselt, R., Sbalzarini, I.F.: \emph{Bionic Tracking}: Using Eye Tracking to Track Biological Cells in Virtual Reality. \href{https://arxiv.org/abs/2005.00387}{arXiv preprint 2005.00387}.}

-We are going to detail the _track2track_ strategy for augmenting biological tracking tasks for 3D data over time with eye gaze data in order to make them easier and faster to do. track2track utilises a combination of virtual reality and eye tracking in order to do so.
+We are going to detail the _Bionic Tracking_ strategy for augmenting biological tracking tasks for 3D data over time with eye gaze data in order to make them easier and faster to do.
+Bionic Tracking utilises a combination of virtual reality and eye tracking in order to do so.

-We will first discuss the tracking problems usually encountered in biology and then detail the design process that went into track2track, and finally show a proof-of-concept that the strategy works in the case of tracking cells during the early development of _Platynereis_ embryos.
+We will first discuss the tracking problems usually encountered in biology and then detail the design process that went into Bionic Tracking, and finally show a proof-of-concept that the strategy works in the case of tracking cells during the early development of _Platynereis_ embryos.

 ## Tracking Problems in Biology and Challenges